pingwing/jubilant-giggle/README.md

 ```

 ## Running on production
-My recommended approach would be building the app (npm run build), packaging it as a docker image and running those docker images on Amazon
+My recommended approach would be building the app (npm run build), packaging it as a docker image and running those docker images on Amazon ECS.
+I added smoke tests to verify the app is working.

 ## Author